Chenbot001/AI_Rankings/README.md

 ### CSRankings.org Approach:

-- **Adjusted counts by co-author**: csrankings.org ranks universities based on a weighted metric that considers the number of publications and weights them according to author contributions.
+CSRankings rank universities based on a weighted metric that considers the number of publications and weights them according to author contributions.
 According to the CSRankings FAQ: each publication is counted exactly once, with credit adjusted by splitting evenly across all co-authors.
 This approach makes it impossible to boost rankings simply by adding authors to a paper.

 However, if more authors from the same institution were added to the same paper, then the overall proportion of the faculty from that particular institution would actually show a greater dominance.
 Of the total score of 1 per publication, a greater share of the point would go to the institution which added more co-authors, and subsequently impact the rankings when cumulated over a large number of publications.
 In this perspective, it appears that the co-author weighting contradicts the prevention of boosting rankings through co-authoring.